IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 # Recommended File Name Extension: .pcapng

-The recommended file name extension for the "PCAP Next Generation Capture File Format" specified in this document is ".pcapng".
+The recommended file name extension for the "PCAP Now Generic Capture File Format" specified in this document is ".pcapng".

 On Windows and macOS, files are distinguished by an extension to their